 The bill H. 4166 aims to amend the South Carolina Code of Laws by adding Section 59-63-92, which mandates that all public middle and high schools in the state provide access to Levonorgestrel/Plan B, an emergency contraceptive, through school nurses or designated administrators.
-The legislation outlines definitions related to the medication and emergency contraception, establishes requirements for its distribution, and ensures that students can access it without parental consent.
-Schools are required to maintain a secure supply of Plan B, dispense it during school hours, and ensure the privacy and confidentiality of students receiving the medication.
+The legislation outlines definitions related to the medication and emergency contraception, establishes requirements for its distribution, and ensures that students can access it without needing parental consent.
+Schools are required to maintain a secure supply of Plan B, dispense it confidentially, and provide educational information about its use and potential risks.

 Latest Version: 59-63-92